 - The best practice school argues that there is a set of universal HR processes that lead to superior business performance.
 According to its proponents, there are certain bundles of HR activities that support companies in reaching a competitive advantage regardless of the organizational setting or industry (Redman & Wilkinson, 2009).

 We’ll skip the extensive scientific debate on the merits and flaws of each approach.
 With these kinds of discussions, the truth often lies somewhere in the middle.

-This means that HR needs to align its activities and processes to the organization´s strategy for optimum efficiency (a.k.a. strive for best fit).
-In literature, this alignment has also been referred to as strategic Human Resource Management.
+This means that the HR strategy and subsequent HR activities should be aligned with the organization’s strategy for optimum efficiency (a.k.a. strive for best fit).
+In literature, this alignment has also been referred to as Strategic Human Resource Management.

 At the same time, there are a large number of best practices that have shown to lead to superior performance for the organization.
 If HR executes these practices correctly, they will add substantial value to the business and its goals (a.k.a. implement best practices).

 These best practices are applied to different HR functions such as performance management and learning and development.

 The 7 Human Resource best practices presented below have been proposed by Jeffrey Pfeffer.
 Pfeffer wrote two books on this topic:

 - The Human Equation: Building Profits by Putting People First (1998)